UT Arlington Mavericks women's basketball

-The UT Arlington Mavericks women's basketball team is an NCAA Division I college basketball team competing in the Western Athletic Conference and representing the University of Texas at Arlington.
+The UT Arlington Mavericks women's basketball team is an NCAA Division I college basketball team competing in the United Athletic Conference and representing the University of Texas at Arlington.
 Home games are played at College Park Center, located on the university's campus in Arlington, Texas.
 The team appeared in the 2005 NCAA tournament, losing to #4 seed Texas Tech in the first round, 69–49, and the 2007 NCAA tournament, dropping their first round game to #4 seed Texas A&M 58–50.

-The team has also made three postseason appearances in the NIT, the first in 1998 as an at-large, the second in 2009 and the most recent was another at-large bid in 2017.
+The team has also made three postseason appearances in the NIT, the first in 1998 as an at-large, the second in 2009, and most recently as another at-large bid in 2017.

 In 2018–19, the Mavericks finished in a tie for the Sun Belt regular season title.
 UTA played in the WNIT again, winning their first-round game against Stephen F. Austin, the first postseason win in program history.